Australia

 Hydrogen Production Tax Incentive

-In the 2024-25 Federal Budget, the Australian Government announced changes to accelerate investment in Future Made in Australia priority industries, including the establishment of a (temporary) Hydrogen Production Tax Incentive to support renewable hydrogen production for eligible Australian resident corporations.
+In the 2024-25 Federal Budget, the Australian Government announced measures to accelerate investment in Future Made in Australia priority industries, including the establishment of a (temporary) Hydrogen Production Tax Incentive to support renewable hydrogen production for eligible Australian resident corporations.
 It is to be available for hydrogen production for a maximum of 10 years, between 1 July 2027 and 30 June 2040 for projects that reach final investment decisions by 2030.
 The incentive amount will be informed by consultation prior to implementation.
-The value of the production tax incentive is put at AUD$6.7 billion.
+The value of the production tax incentive has been estimated at AUD$6.7 billion over 10 years.

 Regional Hydrogen Hubs Program